tholian-network/stealth/README.md

 **Current**

-- [ ] `protocol/WS` is broken when payload frames are larger than 65kB.
-      Review `peer/Cache` implements a scenario with correct fragmentation (for nodejs to nodejs communication)

 - [ ] Create a Review Process that is executed _inside_ multiple Browser instances and uses the `Element.query()` method and the Browser API in order to load and execute tests.
 Offer a `Browser.execute()` and `browser.on('execute')` workflow that executes